0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 transfers, withdrawals, deposits, price monitoring, staking of nodes and the audit of transfers done in each [epoch](dictionary.md#epoch).

 ??? info "[Large oracle contract](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014)"
-    The Large oracle (LO) contract has 3 main tasks:
+The Large oracle (LO) contract is responsible for 3 of the main tasks foundational to BYOC:

-    - Auditing all transfers on-chain and off-chain of BYOC
+* Auditing all transfers on-chain and off-chain of BYOC
-    - Allocation of eligible nodes to facilitate transfers and price monitoring (small oracles)
+* Allocation of eligible nodes to facilitate transfers and price monitoring (small oracles)
-    - Handle all disputes regarding BYOC [See contract in browser](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014)
+* Handle all disputes regarding BYOC [See contract in browser](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014)

 ??? info "[Price Oracles](../node-operations/price-oracle.md)"